Melbourne Cricket Ground: Concerts

-The MCG is a popular venue for concert acts, with the first rock concert to be held at the ground was one by David Cassidy in 1974, In 1978 David Bowie held a concert there.
-In 1993, Paul McCartney, U2 and Madonna held three concerts, with the highest attendances for a music concert at MCG, with 147,241 tickets sold.
+The MCG is a popular venue for concert acts, with the first rock concert held at the ground being one by David Cassidy in 1974.
+In 1978 David Bowie held a concert there.
+In 1993, Paul McCartney, U2, and Madonna held three concerts, with the highest attendances for a music concert at MCG, with 147,241 tickets sold.
 The Rolling Stones held concerts in 1995, Michael Jackson in 1996, the Three Tenors in 1997, Elton John and Billy Joel in 1998.

-The MCG hosted the Police with Special Guests Fergie & Fiction Plane on Australia Day 2008; the first MCG concert in 10 years.
+The MCG hosted the Police with special guests Fergie and Fiction Plane on Australia Day 2008, the first MCG concert in 10 years.

 The MCG hosted Sound Relief, a concert donating all revenues to the Red Cross Victorian Bushfire Appeal with performances from Kings of Leon, Midnight Oil, Split Enz, Paul Kelly, Hunters & Collectors, Wolfmother, Jet and Bliss N Eso, among others.
 It was held on 14 March 2009 with 80,518 in attendance.

 The MCG held a Guns N' Roses concert on 14 February 2017 with 73,756 in attendance.

-The MCG held a free The Killers concert on 30 September 2017, after the 2017 AFL Grand Final.
+The MCG held a free the Killers concert on 30 September 2017, after the 2017 AFL Grand Final.

 On 3 December 2022, the MCG held a Guns N' Roses concert as part of the Guns N' Roses 2020 Tour.

 On 10 December 2022, the MCG held a Billy Joel concert as part of the Billy Joel in Concert tour.

 The MCG held an Eminem concert on 24 February 2019 with 80,708 tickets sold, at the time the highest attendance for a single concert at the MCG.
 The concert also marked the highest attended show of Eminem's career.

 The MCG hosted two Ed Sheeran concerts on 2 and 3 March 2023 as part of the +–=÷x Tour.
 Playing in-the-round, the attendance on 2 March was 108,000, Sheeran's biggest concert and 3 March was 109,500, exceeding the previous concert attendance record set by Eminem.

 The MCG hosted three Taylor Swift concerts on 16, 17, and 18 February 2024 as part of The Eras Tour.
 The three concerts were attended by 96,000 people each night, drawing a collective audience of 288,000.
 The shows broke the MCG's record for the most tickets sold by one artist at the venue, according to the promoter Frontier Touring.

-On 23 June 2025, AC/DC announced the Australian Dates of the PWR/UP Tour, which included a concert at the MCG on 12 November 2025, with special guests Amyl and the Sniffers.
-On 26 June 2025, a second concert was announced for 16 November 2025.
+In 2025, the MCG hosted two of the Australian dates of AC/DC's PWR/UP Tour, on 12 and 16 November.
+They were supported by hometown band Amyl and the Sniffers.